fern-api/fern/README.md

 ### 🌿 API Documentation

-Fern will build and host a documentation website with an auto-generated API reference.
-Write additional pages in markdown and have them versioned with git.
-Search, SEO, dark mode, and more are provided out-of-the-box.
+Fern can build and host a documentation website with an auto-generated API reference.
+Write additional pages in Markdown and version them with git.
+Search, SEO, dark mode, and more are provided out of the box.

 Browse docs built with Fern: